Medicaid & Long-Term Care Planning

 Eligibility for Medicaid or assisted living is based on:

 Assets that are non-countable are exempt from eligibility calculations.
-These include such assets as your car, household goods, home, and other specific resources allowable under the law.
+These include such assets as one vehicle,, household goods, your home, and other specific resources allowable under the law.
 Asset calculations are regulated differently for each program.

 Get Professional Help from the Law Office of Natalie J. Miller